pacoguerrero/python-curse-exercises/README.md

-# Folder including the answers to the exercises of 1st week
+# Folder including the answers of Kirk Buyers' Python curse